mk-fg/trilobite/README.md

 		...
 		pulse: -s 192.168.0.163 -p tcp --dport 4712,4713 --metrics pulse.connz/media.packets

-It builds a special file (location can be specified in config) with the "chain rule_number name" syntax, example:
+It builds a special file (location can be specified in config) with the "table chain rule_number name" syntax, example:

-	INPUT 8 media.packets
+	filter INPUT 8 media.packets
-	INPUT 12 sshd.connz
+	filter INPUT 12 sshd.connz
-	INPUT 13 media.packets
+	filter INPUT 13 media.packets
-	INPUT 13 pulse.connz
+	filter INPUT 13 pulse.connz

 ...which can be used later with netfilter counters (think "iptables -L INPUT -vn") to produce stats for specific types of traffic on a local machine.

-More complicated setups can probably use fwmarks (think "-j MARK").
+More complicated case is when stuff like this is enabled:

+	metrics_conntrack:
+		enabled: true
+		table: filter
+		chain: conn_metrics
+		shift: 0

+That will turn a rule like this:

+	pulse: -s 192.168.0.163 -p tcp --dport 4712,4713 --metrics media.packets

+Into a set of rules:

+	-A conn_metrics -m connmark --mark 0x1/0xffffffff
+	-A INPUT -s 192.168.0.163 -p tcp -m multiport --dport 4712,4713 -j CONNMARK --set-xmark 0x1/0xffffffff -A INPUT -s 192.168.0.163 -p tcp -m multiport --dport 4712,4713 -j ACCEPT

+With metrics, defined as:

+	filter conn_metrics 1 media.packets
+	filter INPUT 8 media.packets

+Thus, allowing to count all the packets and bytes in the connection, while retaining a stateful configuration for the firewall (i.e. making pass/filter decisions on per-connection, not per-packet, basis).

+See the comments in example config for more details on the metrics_conntrack section.

 ### Requirements